UniQHW/OptoGlitch/README.md

 ## Overview

 OptoGlitch is an Arduino project that attempts to artificially induce analogous errors by passing image data through an analogous optocoupler circuit.
-The optocoupler consists nothing more than a photo resistor, and LED (blue in our case) and an additional fixed resistor that acts as a voltage reference for the photo resistor input.
+The optocoupler consists nothing more than a photo resistor, a LED (blue in our case) and an additional resistor that acts as a voltage reference for the photo resistor input.
 The optocoupler is intentionally left exposed to capture as much environmental noise as possible.
 As a result, the output values can be bended by the simple utilization of an external light source such as a flash light.

 The transmission of data is achieved by setting the LED to the brightness of the pixel value (ex.
 (255, 0, 120) would set the LED to 255 brightness, 0 brightness and 120 brightness).
-The photo resistor captures the brightness of the LED, and the software attempts match the photo resistor input to an color.
-Since the process is analogous, it is hence very proun to noise caused by external light sources.
+The photo resistor captures the brightness of the LED, and the software attempts match the photo resistor input to its original pixel value.
+Since the process is analogous, it is very prone to noise caused by external light sources.
 Additionally, the Arduino can only distinguish between a finite set of voltage levels.
 These, and many more factors result in errornous readings, which are then responsible for the glitch aesthetics.

-Since the photo resistor often returns values vastly greater than the LED brightness, the software calibrates the photo resistor input through the computation of a standard deviation.
+Since the photo resistor readings don't exactly match the LED brightness, the software attempts to calibrate the photo resistor input through the computation of a standard deviation.
 Before any image is parsed, the Arduino performs a calibration process, in which is the photo resistor input is compared to all 256 LED brightness levels (0 - 255).
-From the received set of photo resistor inputs (256 inputs in total), the Arduino then computes are standard deviation.
-In the upcoming future, it is planned to implement calibration through the use of an lookup table.
+From the received set of photo resistor inputs (256 inputs in total), the Arduino then computes the standard deviation.
+In the upcoming future, it is also planned to implement calibration through the use of an lookup table.

 The intensity of error can be further reduced through the implementation of a mean reading.
 A mean reading is determined by calculating the average of a set of photo resistor inputs for a specific brightness, rather than just relying on a single sample.
-The amount of samples to calculate the mean reading can be specified through the serial console via the `set samples` command.
-For instance, `set samples 0` will skip the calculation of a mean reading, and simply rely on a single reading.
+The amount of samples to calculate the mean can be specified through the serial console via the `set samples` command.
+For instance, `set samples 0` will skip the calculation of a mean and simply rely on a single reading.
 Contrary, `set samples 100` will tell the Arduino to collect a total of 100 samples per brightness and then calculate the mean.
 By default, the `samples` property is set to 0.

 Original: